 This was successful due to an increased trust of users towards goods and the store in general.
-Social networks, like Instagram, work perfectly as a social proof.
+Instagram, like other social networks works perfectly as a social proof.

-While the numbers listed in the example are above average, you see my point – conversion rate optimization is no joke, and it tends to bring extra cash to your store.
+While the numbers listed in the example are above average, you see my point – conversion rate optimisation is no joke, and it tends to bring extra cash to your store.

 The sky’s the limit for relative conversion rate improvement.
-MECLabs did a research on whether one-column-websites are able to increase conversions, and the experience showed an unbelievable 681% (!!!) increase in conversions over two-column-websites.
+MECLabs undertook research on whether one or two-column-websites drive more conversions, and the results showed an unbelievable 681% (!!!) increase in conversions.
 Wow!

 While this is not an e-commerce store, but a marketing site with the landing page, the increase in conversions should make you want to try out a similar adjustment.

-We at Convertize were able to create tools that help website owners entice customers to buy their products.
+At Convertize we have created tools that help website owners entice customers to buy their products.
 We use these innovations as predictive notifications and website personalization in order to increase conversions.

 Our products are inspired by consumer psychology.
 Knowing what moves website visitors in the right direction helps us guide them to the point we are most interested in – making a purchase.